felixlimanta/hpc_lecture/final_report/README.md

     - `plot.py`: Plots Navier-Stokes calculation results
     - Exports figure as `fig_cpp.png` with `plot.py`.
 3. `03_cuda.cpp`: CUDA parallelization of `02_navier_stokes.cpp`.
-    - Drastic increase in speed.
     - Some CUDA functions cannot accept `double` variable types, thus variables are defined as `float`s.
 This produces slight differences in output.
     - Results (`u`, `v`, `p`) are saved as `03_cuda.out`.
     - Exports figure as `fig_cuda.png` with `plot.py`.
 4. `04_openmp.cpp`: OpenMP parallelization of `02_navier_stokes.cpp`.
-    - Noticeable increase in speed, though not to CUDA's extent.
     - Results (`u`, `v`, `p`) are saved as `04_openmp.out`.
     - Exports figure as `fig_openmp.png` with `plot.py`.
 5. `05_openacc.cpp`: OpenACC version of `02_navier_stokes.cpp`, directly ported from `04_openmp.cpp`.